 Chembio Diagnostics, Inc. (the "Company" or "Chembio") and its subsidiaries develop, manufacture, and market rapid diagnostic tests that detect infectious diseases.
 The Company's main products are three rapid tests for the detection of HIV antibodies in whole blood, serum and plasma samples, two of which were approved by the FDA in 2006; the third is sold for export only.
 Rapid HIV tests represented nearly 90% of the Company's product revenues in 2008.
 The Company also has other rapid tests that together represented approximately 10% of sales in 2008.
 The Company's products are sold to medical laboratories and hospitals, governmental and public health entities, non-governmental organizations, medical professionals and retail establishments.
-Chembio's products are sold under the Company's STAT PAK® or SURE CHECK® registered trademarks or under the private labels of its marketing partners, for example the Clearview® label owned by Inverness Medical Innovations, Inc., which is the Company's exclusive marketing partner for its rapid HIV lateral flow test products in the United States.
+Chembio's products are sold under the Company's STAT PAK® or SURE CHECK ® registered trademarks or under the private labels of its marketing partners, for example the Clearview® label owned by Inverness Medical Innovations, Inc., which is the Company's exclusive marketing partner for its rapid HIV lateral flow test products in the United States.
 These products employ lateral flow technologies that are proprietary and/or licensed to the Company.
 All of the Company's products that are currently being developed are based on its patented Dual Path Platform (DPP®), which is a unique diagnostic point-of-care platform that has certain advantages over lateral flow technology.
-In 2008, the Company completed development of its first two products that employ the DPP® and has a number of additional products under development that employ the DPP®.
+In 2008, the Company completed development of its first two products that employ the DPP®.